What Is a Credit Score? The Secret Formula Behind That Magic Number

 The FICO scale ranges from a low 300 to a high 850.
 The higher your score, the more likely you will qualify for the lowest interest rates.
 FICO gives its formula to the three credit bureaus—Equifax, Experian, and TransUnion—and they apply the math to your credit reports.
 Each pulls information from a slightly different network of lenders to compile its own report on you.
 (FICO earns a small royalty for each score the bureaus sell to lenders.)
 Because of this, you actually have three FICO scores, one from each of the bureaus, and they can vary by as many as 50 points.

-You are entitled to one free credit report from each of the bureaus once a year.
+You are entitled to one free credit report from each of the bureaus once a year to understand your credit score.
 You can get the FICO scores based on your TransUnion and Equifax credit reports from myfico.com for $15.95 each.
 Experian no longer sells its FICO scores to individuals.
+These are the sneaky things that affect your credit score.

 Here’s what the bureaus use to calculate your score.